ankesh-verma/PERL/FasTrack Tool Tracker/README.md

 Using different Summary reports (LOB based), ongoing Projects, Section wise work order being issued and their stage status and month wise
 Planned Vs Actual records for hours and cost getting tracked.In addition it involves reports of work order's which are lagging at which stage, cost & hours related reports generation for all projects as well as section wise Live Load Information for each Sections WOs.

-Using line chart and bar chart user is able to monitor development in much effective way.
+Using <b>line chart and bar chart </b>user is able to monitor development in much effective way.

 ***
 ## FasTrack Life Cycle